The Artist (TV series): Production

 The Artist sets in the Gilded Age.
 Aram Rappaport serves as creator, executive producer, writer, and director.
 Hilary Shor is a producer on the series.

-The cast includes Mandy Patinkin, Janet McTeer, Danny Huston, Patti LuPone, Hank Azaria, Zachary Quinto and Clark Gregg, as well as Katharine McPhee, Jill Hennessy, Ever Anderson and Ana Mulvoy Ten.
+The cast includes Mandy Patinkin, Janet McTeer, Danny Huston, Patti LuPone, Hank Azaria, Zachary Quinto and Clark Gregg, as well as Katharine McPhee, Jill Hennessy, Ever Anderson, and Ana Mulvoy Ten.

 Filming took place in late 2024 in Connecticut.
+The Hill–Stead Museum was used as the setting for the mansion of the main character.

 Broadcast

-The Artist will debut in two parts on The Network.
-The first three episodes will be released on November 27, 2025 and the last three on December 25.
+The Artist debuted in two parts on The Network.
+The first three episodes were released on November 27, 2025, and the last three episodes were released on December 25.
 Fifth Season purchased worldwide rights that month.